jlund/ansible-ruby-common/README.md

 **Variables that are set by the role itself (and that shouldn't need to be modified)**

-> ruby_dependencies: Controls the installation of dependencies that are necessary in order to properly compile Ruby.
+> ruby_apt_dependencies: Controls the installation of dependencies that are necessary in order to properly compile Ruby on Debian and Ubuntu.
 Includes libreadline-dev, libssl-dev, libyaml-dev, and zlib1g-dev by default.

+> ruby_yum_dependencies: Controls the installation of dependencies that are necessary in order to properly compile Ruby on Amazon Linux, CentOS, and Red Hat.
+Includes readline-devel, openssl-devel, libyaml-devel, and zlib-devel by default.

 > ruby_symlinks: Controls which binaries will be symlinked into /usr/local/bin.
 Includes bundle, erb, gem, irb, rake, rdoc, ri, ruby, and testrb by default.